braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/ideas_and_strategies/lead_scoring.md

 #### Step 3c: Update send settings

-Given the operational nature of this Canvas, and the fact that no messages will be sent to these users, you don’t need to adhere to subscription statuses.
+Given the operational nature of this Canvas and the fact that no messages will be sent to these users, you don’t need to adhere to subscription statuses.

 Under **Subscription Settings**, for **Send to these users:** select **all users including unsubscribed users**.